Caps of the Soviet Air Force

 This 1970-dated cap illustrates the expanded band embroidery authorized for general-officer parade-walking out dress in 1969.

-Like its earlier counterpart shown above, the crown is sewn from
+Like its 1955 counterpart discussed earlier, the crown is sewn from

 fine light gray gabardine cloth suitable for summer wear.
 Band and piping of course remain azure.
 Cords, buttons and M55 cockade are standard and the visor is black fiberboard.